The Wienerschnitzel Franchise Story

 In recent years, Wienerschnitzel has remained committed to its core menu, while also becoming one of the most forward-thinking brands in the quick-service segment.
 Our hilarious marketing campaigns on television and social media attract millennials and Gen Z, and our comprehensive training program includes artificial intelligence and game theory.
 Because Wienerschnitzel is a family-owned company, it is easy to invest in forward-thinking initiatives, zig where others zag, and focus on how to help our franchisees maximize profitability in their restaurants.

 “Wienerschnitzel is an incredible legacy brand with a very unique identity,” says Ted Milburn, Director of Franchise Development with Wienerschnitzel.
-“We’ve reinvested significantly in our brand: a new restaurant design with a smaller footprint, a marketing team going after the next generation of customers, and the results have been fabulous.
-Wienerschnitzel hasn’t reinvented our hot dog, instead, we have a forward-thinking plan that will see us growing for the foreseeable future.
+“We’ve reinvested significantly in our brand: a new restaurant design with a smaller footprint, a marketing team going after the next generation of customers, and the result is that we have 10 years of same-store sales increases.
+Wienerschnitzel hasn’t reinvented our hot dog, instead, we have a forward-thinking plan that will see us growing for the next 20 years and more.
 The industry is loaded with hamburgers and chicken, and the main question we get is, ‘When are you coming to my town?’
 It’s a good position to be in as a different brand on the block, and it’s an extraordinary opportunity for an entrepreneur.”

 The industry agrees.
 Entrepreneur magazine currently ranks Wienerschnitzel as the #87 (up from #126 last year) on its Franchise 500 list, and Wienerschnitzel is consistently ranked as the No. 1 brand in the hot dog category.